nathanamorse/tsatools/README.md

 ## Usage

 See the [vignette](https://nmorse.com/code/tsatools/) for details on using this package.
-It includes the following functions:
+The main functions are:

 - `adf_tests`: runs a series of augmented Dickey-Fuller tests with various lags (adapted from code from Suzanna Linn)
 - `bg_tests`: runs tests for serial correlation